Laughinggg/ITA-Training/Day03/Day03.md

 What?
 ![codeReview](assests/photo01.png)
-Code review is asoftware quality assurance activity.
+Code review is a software quality assurance activity.

 This activity need person to check a program by viewing and reading source code.